 Beyond where guests will sleep, you’ll also need a plan for transportation from their hotel rooms to your venue, perhaps renting a bus or golf carts.

-But, if you’re having a small wedding, a large enough Airbnb could potentially accommodate all of your guests.
-Even if your guest list is as long as your arm, having your wedding party nearby could be convenient and downright fun.
+But, if you’re having a small wedding, a large enough Airbnb could potentially accommodate all of your guests in the main house.
+Even if your guest list is as long as your arm, having your wedding party nearby can be convenient and downright fun.

-If you’re comfortable asking guests to split the cost of the Airbnb (rather than paying for their hotel rooms), you could save on the overall cost of your venue, too.
+If you’re comfortable asking guests to split the cost of the Airbnb (rather than paying for their hotel rooms), you can save on the overall cost of your venue, too.

 Don't click “Instant Book” just yet!

-When you book an Airbnb, you won’t have the support that comes with a tried-and-true wedding venue, which means lots of extra questions for your host and tasks on your to-do list.
+When you book an Airbnb, you won’t have the support that comes with a tried-and-true wedding venue, which means a lot of extra questions for your host, a greater risk of cancellations, and more tasks on your to-do list.

 Many couples visit a variety of venues before picking the perfect spot for their nuptials.
 After all, a location that looks great in photographs could have plenty of issues, from terrifying winding roads on the way to grimy bathrooms on site.